gangmuk/gangmuk.github.io/_posts/2024-05-25-difficult-journey-to-find-a-new-research-project.md

         - Same resource, same VM, but one pod is running with more noisy neighbor
     - The thing is...
 I don't think there are many people working on request routing in microservices.. maybe good to work... less competitive and I have SLATE implementation that can be used as a platform.

-May 24th, 25th: Learning CUDA
+*May 24th, 25th*: Learning CUDA
 - Watching Stephen Jones's talk and summarizing it by myself
 - CUDA mode lecture 2,3

-May 25th, Sat: Today
+- There is a separate (very messy) blog post for it.
+Go take a look!

+*May 25th*: Today

 **[INTERESTING] Also, I thought about systems for AI workload** **LLM serving**